ipikuka/next-mdx-remote-client/README.md

 };
 ```

 The `serialize` function has **internal error handling mechanism** for the MDX syntax errors.
-The catched error is serialized via `serialize-error` package and attached into the serialize results, further you can deserialize the error on the client, if necessary. **You don't need to implement error handling by yourself.**
+The catched error is serialized via **`serialize-error`** and attached into the serialize results, further you can deserialize the error on the client, if necessary. **You don't need to implement error handling by yourself.**

 ```tsx
 import { serialize, type SerializeOptions } from "next-mdx-remote-client/serialize";